"Types (classes) of pain medication

 Oral administration of tizanidine resulted in reduced fertility in male and female rats following doses of 30 and 10 mg/kg/day, respectively.
 No effect on fertility was observed at doses of 10 (male) and 3 (female) mg/kg/day, which are approximately 8 and 3 times, respectively, the MRHD on a mg/m² basis).

 Pregnancy Category C

-Reproduction studies performed in rats at a dose of 3 mg/kg, equal to the maximum recommended human dose on a mg/m2 basis, and in rabbits at 30 mg/kg, 16 times the maximum recommended human dose on a mg/m2 basis, did not show evidence o teratogenicity.
-Tizanidine at doses that are equal to and up to 8 times the maximum recommended human dose on a mg/m2 basis increased gestation duration in rats.
-Prenata and postnatal pup loss was increased and developmental retardation occurred.
-Post implantation loss was increased in rabbits at doses of 1 mg/kg or greater, equal to or greate than 0.5 times the maximum recommended human dose on a mg/m2 basis.
-Tizanidine has not been studied in pregnant women.
-Tizanidine should be given to pregnant women only i clearly needed.
+Zanaflex has not been studied in pregnant women.
+Zanaflex should be given to pregnant women only if the benefit outweighs the risk to the unborn fetus.
+Reproduction studies performed in rats at a dose of 3 mg/kg, equal to the maximum recommended human dose on a mg/m² basis, and in rabbits at 30 mg/kg, 16 times the maximum recommended human dose on a mg/m² basis, did not show evidence of teratogenicity.
+Tizanidine at doses that are equal to and up to 8 times the maximum recommended human dose on a mg/m² basis increased gestation duration in rats.
+Prenatal and postnatal pup loss was increased and developmental retardation occurred.
+Post-implantation loss was increased in rabbits at doses of 1 mg/kg or greater, equal to or greater than 0.5 times the maximum recommended human dose on a mg/m² basis.

 Additional Zanaflex Information